AdobeDocs/experience-manager-cloud-manager.en/help/using/content-copy.md

    >* The user does not have the appropriate permissions.
    >* The environment has a running pipeline or a copy content operation in progress.

-1. In the **Copy content** dialog, specify the source and destination environments for your content copy action.
+1. In the **Copy content** dialog box, specify the source and destination environments for your content copy action.
    * The regions of the target environment must be the same as or a subset of the source environment's regions.

 1. You can choose to delete or retain the exclude paths in destination environment.
 Select checkbox `Do not delete exclude paths from destination` if you wish to retain the exclude paths specified in the content set.
 If checkbox is left unchecked, then exclude paths are deleted in target environment.